-There may be equivalent “versions” of an example of Representation Information e.g. software which may be written in C, C++ Java etc - any of these may be used i.e. it may be (C-version OR Java version OR C++ version)
+There may be equivalent “versions” of an example of Representation Information e.g. software which may be written in C, C++ Java etc - any of these may be used i.e. it may be (C-version OR Java version OR C++ version).

-Some types of Representation Information may be required e.g.
+Some types of Representation Information may be required e.g.:

 Structure Representation Information e.g a CSV text file AND

-Semantic Representation Information e.g. a dictionary with the meaning, units etc of the table columns
+Semantic Representation Information e.g. a dictionary with the meaning, units etc of the table columns.

 Possible Provenance Use Cases